leklund/leklund.github.io/source/_posts/2016-09-23-making-capitstrano-rake-tasks-work-with-envdir.markdown

 __Why not use `dotenv`?__

 `dotenv` isn't meant for production and `envdir` integrates nicely with `runit`.
-And if that's how your SRE team wants to manage apps themn that's what you use.
+And if that's how your SRE team wants to manage apps then that's what you use.

 __So how can I fix it?__